okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

 If your use case requires access to a limited number of Okta endpoints as a service or daemon without user context, use the Client Credentials grant flow.
 The Client Credentials grant flow is the only grant flow supported with the OAuth 2.0 service app when you want to mint access tokens that contain Okta scopes.

- > **Note:** Client Credentials grant requests to the Okta org authorization server must use the private key JWT token method (`client_assertion_type`) for the `/token` endpoint.
+ > **Note:** Client Credentials grant requests to the Okta org authorization server must use the private key JSON Web Token (JWT) token method (`client_assertion_type`) for the `/token` endpoint.
 The client ID and secret method isn't allowed.
 Tasks in this section show you how to generate the public/private JWKS and JWT for the `/token` endpoint.

 See the following tasks to set up your Okta org for a service app API access.